spacetelescope/ins-jwst-community-software/tier2_standards/code_review.md

 Code reviews can happen with any number of developers and can range from reviewing pull requests to large sit down sessions where an entire team looks at a piece of code.
 Due to the size and nature of the INS teams, we will focus on implementing the former type of code review.

-While software teams can keep the reviewal process outside of their git workflow, we reccomend that they consider implementing required code reviews before any pull/merge requests are merged into the code base.
+While software teams can keep the review process outside of their git workflow, we recommend that they consider implementing required code reviews before any pull/merge requests are merged into the code base.
 This can be done for GitHub or GitLab by following instructions here:
 - [Require code review for PRs in GitHub](https://help.github.com/en/enterprise/2.13/user/articles/enabling-required-reviews-for-pull-requests)
 - [Require code review for MRs in GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/merge_request_approvals.html)